Celebration of a Beloved Mexican Staple on National Taco Day

-National Taco Day 2024 has been officially moved to the first Tuesday of October, which falls on October 1 this year.
+The National Taco Day started in San Antonio, Texas, in the 1960s, when Roberto L. Gomez promoted a local Taco Day on May 3 to lead into Cinco de Mayo celebrations.
+Today, National Taco Day is celebrated on the first Tuesday of October, which in 2025 falls on October 7.
 This change was driven by Taco Bell's campaign to align the celebration with "Taco Tuesday," making it a more fitting occasion.
-The day was previously celebrated on October 4 but will now permanently be the first Tuesday of the month.

 Whether served with a hard shell or soft tortilla, stuffed with seasoned meats, vegetables, or seafood, tacos offer endless variations, making them a versatile and universally loved meal.